AI providers

 - "401 Unauthorized" — credential isn't set, or env var overrides the saved one.
 Run

-peekaboo agent --new. - "no tool-call support" — pick a different model.
+--resume. - "no tool-call support" — pick a different model.
 The error log lists the providers and models with confirmed tool-calling.